StinkyMilo/Balingo/README.md

 ## Installation

 Follow the instructions for installing Steamodded <a href="https://github.com/Steamodded/smods/wiki">here.</a> Then copy the full folder of the Github repository into your Balato mods folder.
 Have fun!

+## Credits

+Mod is by me!
+I'm Milo.
+Check out my website <a href="https://computercow.cc/">here.</a>

+Some challenge suggestions came from user Dulphin on the Balatro discord.

+Balatro is by LocalThunk, but I'm sure you know that already!